Windy (EP): Background

 On May 21, 2021, it was reported that Soyeon would be releasing a solo album after 4 years.
 In an interview with Vogue Korea for the July edition, Soyeon expressed the difference between Windy and her group's albums, "(G)I-dle is meaningful in itself, but I couldn't show everything I wanted to do.
 I made music that suits (G)I-dle, and the music that fans want.
 Even before my debut, the music I wanted to do on my own was piled up.
 I picked it up and put it in this album."
 To Soyeon, Windy is her other self, describing her as "a friend who is as free as the wind and doesn't care about others."

 Artwork and packaging

 The Windy package design is reminiscent of a fast food takeout box.
 It features a cartoon character, which is a parody of the Wendy's mascot, carrying a flag with a hamburger on it.
 The EP comes with a booklet, CD, CD package, lyric paper, postcard, photo card, mini photo stand, membership card, sticker, coaster and poster which is only available for pre-order.

+The album was produced in limited physical copies, making the product sold out only after a few months of release.